Travel to Thailand Guide – Index

 Travel insurance for Thailand

-Despite a doctor’s visit not costing much in Asia, if you should encounter a relatively serious problem, like a broken finger or having your stomach pumped, you’ll be forced to pay fees of hundreds if not thousands of Euros – if you want access to staff that speaks English.
+Despite a doctor’s visit not costing much in Asia, if you should catch Covid-19 or encounter a relatively serious problem, like a broken finger or having your stomach pumped, you’ll be forced to pay fees of hundreds if not thousands of Euros – if you want access to staff that speaks English.

 If something serious should happen to you that leaves you in a hospital for a few nights, such as breaking a leg, then you have three options: